 Volume of the water in sinkhole is 9.5 million m³.
-The temperature and chemical content of the water is homogenous except for thin level of rainwater on surface.
+The temperature and chemical content of the water is homogeneous except for a thin level of rainwater on surface.

 Water of El Zacatón is 29 – 30° C warm.
-It is highly mineralised, with sulphurous odour, slightly acidic with pH 6.9.
+It is highly mineralized, with sulfurous odor, slightly acidic with pH 6.9.

-Color of water is not homogenous – at some locations there are light clouds formed by the particles of precipitated sulphur.
+Color of water is not homogenous – at some locations, there are light clouds formed by the particles of precipitated sulfur.

 El Zacatón is one of the very few places in the world with floating islands formed from precipitated calcium carbonate.
-According to written sources such islands were floating also in Italy near Tivoli, in sulphurous waters of Lago della Regina – nowadays they don’t exist.
+According to written sources, such islands were floating also in Italy near Tivoli, in sulfurous waters of Lago della Regina – nowadays they don’t exist.